mxiamxia/aws-apm-action/README.md

           trigger_phrase: "@awsapm"
           use_sticky_comment: "true"
           prompt: |
-            You are an AWS APM expert assistant.
+            You are an Application observability for AWS expert assistant.
             Please analyze this repository and provide insights on:
             1. Performance monitoring opportunities
             2. APM best practices recommendations